vowstar/k210-linux-nommu/linux-kernel/Documentation/admin-guide/iostats.rst

     Since 5.0 this field counts jiffies when at least one request was started or completed.
-If request runs more than 2 jiffies then some I/O time will not be accounted unless there are other requests.
+If request runs more than 2 jiffies then some I/O time might be not accounted in case of concurrent requests.

 Field 11 -- weighted # of milliseconds spent doing I/Os (unsigned int)
     This field is incremented at each I/O start, I/O completion, I/O